 Matsumoto Shave Ice on the North Shore of Oahu draws devoted fans.
 Here, they willingly wait in long lines to buy shave ice with extras such as azuki beans and ice cream.
 It may be one of the most popular places to get shave ice in Hawaii.

-Ono Ono Shave Ice in Kapa’a is well-named, as this “ono” (which means delicious in Hawaiian) shave ice is a must-visit.
-Uncle’s Shave Ice & Smoothies in Koloa, Jo-Jo’s Shave Ice in Waimea and Shave Ice Paradise in Princeville are also great places to stop and refuel, no matter where you are on the island.
+Ono Ono Shave Ice in Kapa’a is well-named, as this ono (meaning delicious in Hawaiian) shave ice is a must-try.
+Uncle’s Shave Ice & Smoothies in Koloa, Jo-Jo’s Shave Ice in Waimea and Shave Ice Paradise in Princeville are also great places.

 Anuenue Ice Cream and Shave Ice in Waimea creates colorful blends and rainbow shave ice treats.
 The Original Big Island Shave Ice Company, also in Waimea, serves up shave ice in food truck style, with yummy flavors like macadamia nut cream and sweet potato.
 Da Shave Ice Place in Kailua-Kona is another quaint and simple stop, featuring beloved flavors like haupia and strawberry cream.

-Big Daddy’s in Kaunakakai, Molokai makes beautiful version of rainbow shave ice and those in Kualapu’u can stop at Coffees of Hawaii for some delicious shave ice.
+Big Daddy’s in Kaunakakai, Molokai makes beautiful version of rainbow shave ice.
+While those in Kualapu’u can stop at Coffees of Hawaii for some delicious shave ice.